Social Sustainability, Climate Resilience and Community-Based Urban Development:

 This book was written by Cathy Baldwin and Robin King during Cathy’s time at the World Resources Institute, Washington DC, USA, as a Postdoctoral Research Associate in Anthropology at the University of Oxford UK.
 Cathy led the research, development and writing of this policy and practice-oriented book (with Robin’s input) about planning, designing and constructing socially sustainable and resilient urban built environments to protect them from adverse weather events and natural disasters linked to climate change.
 The abstract can be found here and is below:

-Read some of the articles that were written about this work by ourselves and others:
+Articles that have been written by ourselves and others:

 By us: